-Since March, numerous efforts were put in place to characterize the SARS-CoV-2 genomes circulating in Switzerland.
+Since March 2020, numerous efforts were put in place to characterize the SARS-CoV-2 genomes circulating in Switzerland.
 This allows us to monitor the evolution and epidemiology of SARS-CoV-2.
-In the following, we show figures monitoring the percentage of the variants B.1.1.7 and 501Y.V2 in Switzerland.
+In the following, we show figures monitoring the percentage of the variants of concern in Switzerland.
 Second, we show the phylogenetic tree displaying the overall evolution of this virus since March.

 SARS-CoV-2 Variants of Concern in Switzerland